Chemist CV template (text format)

 - COSHH Training Certificate – 20XX

-How to write a Chemist CV
+How to write a chemist CV

 As a chemist, your CV should highlight your scientific expertise, laboratory skills, and problem-solving abilities.